JCastelan/SimpleTodo/README.md

 # SimpleTodo
 A simple todo list for android.
-Mostly just for me to practice what I learned